 Now that you have the tools you need, you’re ready to get started:

-- Clean the area around the spark plug using compressed air, making sure to wear goggles as eye protection.
+- Clean the area around the spark plug using the shop vacuum, making sure to wear goggles as eye protection.
+Do NOT use compressed air as it may blow dirt and grit back in your direction.
 Removing dirt from this area will help prevent debris from entering the engine’s combustion chamber once the plug is unscrewed.

-- Remove the wire from the first spark plug, using a spark plug wire puller.
+- Remove the spark plug wire or coil pack from the first spark plug, using a spark plug wire puller.
 Wait until each plug has been removed and replaced before moving on to the next wire.
 This will help make sure you attach the right wire to each plug.

 - Check the spark plug gap on the new plug before installation to make sure it aligns with the measurement given in the car’s owner’s manual.
 Utilize a spark plug gauge to measure the gap between the plug’s two electrodes.